 On one hand, you don’t need to do anything.
 The responsibility for this lies on the employers or their payroll organization.
 For military members, that’s the Defense Finance and Accounting Service (DFAS) or the Coast Guard Pay & Personnel Center.

-On the other hand, you may want to put those taxes because, as it stands now they need to be repaid in 2021.
+On the other hand, you should probably put those taxes aside because, as it stands now they need to be repaid in 2021.
 Because, as I said, there is not yet any provision to make those taxes go away, simply to defer collection.

 Check your August Leave and Earnings Statement and see how much of that paycheck was withheld was for Social Security.
 Find a way to put that money aside, either by using a savings account that isn’t being used, or opening a new account, or whatever you need to do.
 If that means taking that cash out of the bank and putting it in an envelope under your mattress, do it.
 If the taxes eventually are eliminated/forgiven/washed away, then you’ll have a nice little chunk of change to beef up your emergency fund, pay off debt, or enjoy a treat.
 If the taxes do come out in the future, you’ll have money to make up the difference in your paycheck.